chunkhang/shit/README.md

 ## Installation

+I have plans of making `shit` available on Homebrew, as well as publishing precompiled binaries for easier installation.
+However, for now, please make sure you have `go` on your system before installing `shit`.

+### Automatic

+- The fastest way is to use `go get github.com/chunkhang/shit`

+### Manual

 - Clone this repository into the right path: `$GOPATH/src/github.com/chunkhang/shit`
 - Build with `go build`
 - Move the built binary `shit` to somewhere like `/usr/local/bin`